Hannibal – Barcelona to Rome

 THE trip for serious cyclists who also appreciate life après-ride.

-Bike Odyssey’s Hannibal trip has it all: challenging cycling (including the most noted climbs of France and some very spiky ascents in Italy); outstanding support; fine dining; quality accommodations.
+Bike Odyssey’s Hannibal trip has it all: challenging cycling (including the most noted climbs of France and some very spiky ascents in Italy), outstanding support, fine dining, quality accommodations.

 Bruce Libin, Hannibal 2019

 This was a very challenging cycling trip, riding in the Pyrenees of Spain and France, the French Alps and Apennines of Italy.
 If you want the best cycling Europe has to offer, this is the trip to take.
-Bike Odyssey provided expert support and knowledge, found super accommodations and excellent cuisine(both with their picnic lunches and tremendous restaurant choices) and new friendships created made this trip an epic experience.
+Bike Odyssey provided expert support and knowledge, super accommodations and excellent cuisine (picnic lunches and tremendous restaurant choices).
+New friendships created made this trip an epic experience.
 Look forward to my next Bike Odyssey trip!

 Charles Morgan, Hannibal 2019

-Having toured with Sam and team on Hannibal in 2017 we signed up again for 2019 for another custom tour.
+Having toured with Sam and team on Hannibal in 2017 we signed up again in 2019 for another custom tour.
 The quality of the whole experience was impressive, from the route choice on the most scenic and quiet roads to the exceptional accommodation and regional food.
-All being done in a relaxed way made us feel we were in safe hands.
+All done in a relaxed way made us feel we were in safe hands.

 biketour review